LinkedInLearning/spring-cloud-GCP-SQL-2846060/README.md

-# COURSENAME
+# Spring Cloud GCP: Setting Up A Cloud SQL Database
-This is the repository for the LinkedIn Learning course `[COURSENAME]`.
+This is the repository for the LinkedIn Learning course `Spring Cloud GCP: Setting Up A Cloud SQL Database`.
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning/).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)